The-going/evlproject/content/dovetail/porting/irqflow.md

-- there may be inner spinlocks locally defined by some `irqchip` drivers for serializing access to a common interrupt controller hardware for _distinct_ IRQs being handled by multiple CPUs concurrently.
+- there may be inner spinlocks locally defined by some `irqchip` drivers for serializing access to a common interrupt controller hardware for _distinct_ IRQs which are handled by multiple CPUs concurrently.
 Adapting such spinlocked sections found in `irqchip` drivers to support interrupt pipelining may involve [converting the related spinlocks]({{%relref "dovetail/rulesofthumb#spinlock-rule"